verrazzano/docs/content/en/docs/customize/installationOverrides.md

 ---

 Installation overrides let you supply custom values to the underlying Helm charts or operator for a given component.
-You can supply Verrazzano installation overrides by using a [`ConfigMapRef`](#configmap), [`SecretRef`](#secret), or raw [`Values`](#values).
+You can supply Verrazzano installation overrides by using a `configMapRef`, `secretRef`, or raw `values`.

-The following tables have examples of the Istio component InstallOverrides ConfigMap, Secret, and Values, where the external IP addresses are specified instead of using the defaults.
+The following tables have examples of the Istio component InstallOverrides [ConfigMap](#configmap), [Secret](#secret), and [Values](#values), where the external IP addresses are specified instead of using the defaults.
 For the default values, see the [IstioOperatorSpec](https://istio.io/v1.13/docs/reference/config/istio.operator.v1alpha1/#IstioOperatorSpec).

 In the examples, the ConfigMap and Secret overrides are applied before applying the Verrazzano resource installation YAML file.

 ## ConfigMap